DATA-TRAC/consumer-complaint-response/README.md

 * **Closed with explanation**: The steps taken by the company in response to the complaint included an explanation that was tailored to the individual consumer’s complaint.
 For example, this category would be used if the explanation substantively meets the consumer’s desired resolution or explains why no further action will be taken.
 * **Closed**: The company closed the complaint without relief – monetary or non-monetary – or explanation.
 * **In progress**: The company’s indication that the complaint could not be closed within 15 calendar days and that its final responsive explanation to the consumer will be provided through the portal at a later date
-* **Untimely Response**: The company is taking longer than 15 days to provide a response
+* **Untimely Response**: The company is taking longer than 15 days to provide a response.

+We've binned our company responses into two categorical variables: relief and "no_relief"

 ## Model